workaroundgmbh/proglove_streams_api_reference/README.md

 will be received.
 You can now scan a barcode containing one of the following text:

 - `DISPLAY` to tell the sample app to send a display command to a Mark Display

   ![](qrcodes/display.png)

 - `BLOCK` to block the single press trigger for 3 seconds

   ![](qrcodes/block.png)

 - `UNBLOCK` to unblock the trigger

   ![](qrcodes/unblock.png)

 - `FEEDBACK_OK` to play a positive feedback on the Mark device

   ![](qrcodes/feedback_ok.png)

 - `FEEDBACK_NOK` to play a negative feedback on the Mark device

   ![](qrcodes/feedback_nok.png)

 - `STATE` to get the Gateway state

   ![](qrcodes/state.png)

-# Develop your own application
+## Develop your own application

 This project includes a sample application in `app_example.py` which uses the two main classes:

 - `Gateway` the main client used to communicate with the serial port of a Gateway.
 - `GatewayMessageHandler` the Streams API handler that will parse a received JSON message and call the proper application callback.

 ## Callbacks

 The `GatewayMessageHandler` class implements the following callbacks:

 - `on_scan` called when a Mark scan event is received
 - `on_scanner_connected` called when a Mark is connected to the Gateway
 - `on_scanner_disconnected` called when a Mark is disconnected from the Gateway
 - `on_error` called when a Streams API error event is received
 - `on_gateway_state_event` called when a Gateway State Event is received
 - `on_button_pressed` called when a Mark button press is received

 ## Commands

 The `Gateway` client can send commands to the connected Gateway with the following methods:

 - `get_gateway_state` to get the Gateway state (the `on_gateway_state_event` will be called on a successful event received from the Gateway)
 - `send_feedback` to send a visual feedback to a connected Mark
 - `set_display` to display something on the Mark Display
 - `set_trigger_block` to block the trigger of a connected Mark

 ## Models

-All Streams API events are modelised using the [Marshmallow package](https://marshmallow.readthedocs.io/en/stable/).
-You can find them in the `models` folder.
+All Streams API events are based on the streams API library models as defined internally by the ProGlove Development Team.
+These models can be found [here](https://dl.cloudsmith.io/rOwxaCA5uRoiGzOs/proglove/python-packages/python/simple/).

-# End User License Agreement

-# Copyright
+## Copyright

 (c) Workaround GmbH 2021

-# End User License Agreement
+## End User License Agreement

 End User License Agreement ProGlove Streams Software